Retrospec Weekender 10′ Inflatable Stand Up Paddle Board Review (2023)

 - D-ring (1)

 1 – 6-point bungee storage system

-At the nose of the board is a bungee storage net which is attached to 6 mounted D-rings.
+At the nose of the board is a bungee storage net which is attached to 6 D-rings.
 You can store equipment or other things under the net for safekeeping while paddling.

 2 – center carry handle